Aakasky123/SyncStream/README.md

 - Instrumented operational metrics and provisioned Grafana dashboards and alerts.
 - Packaged the entire system with Docker Compose for reproducible local distributed-system demos.
 - Added CI for backend tests, frontend lint/build, and Docker image validation.

-## License

-This project is provided as a portfolio and educational engineering project.

-Add your preferred license before publishing publicly.
-A common default for open-source portfolio projects is the MIT License.